dbuos/stressgrid/README.md

 ## Using `sgcli`

 Alternatively you can use `sgcli` command line interface. `sgcli run` command will start the run according to the plan specified in arguments.
 (See `sgcli --help` and `sgcli run --help` for details.)
 It will then continuously print the telemetry until the run is complete or aborted by pressing ^C. Finally it will output the URL to the results archive.
-(You can use 'wget $(sgcli ...)' to have it downloaded.) `sgcli` will return -1 if errors occured during the run and 0 otherwise.
+(You can use `wget $(sgcli ...)` to have it downloaded.) `sgcli` will return -1 if errors occured during the run and 0 otherwise.

 # Building releases